How and When Jesus became God Series — Part VIII.

-How did Jesus become God when he never called himself God, nor declared and even considered himself to be God?
-Does the transfiguration help us understand that Jesus became God during the time witnessed by Moses and Elijah and the three disciples?
-In the mount of transfiguration from the cloud, came the voice saying: Matthew 3:17 “This is my beloved Son, with whom I am well pleased.”
+How did Jesus become God when he never called himself God or declared or even considered himself God?
+Does the transfiguration help us understand that Jesus became God during the time witnessed by Moses, Elijah, and the three disciples?
+In the mount of transfiguration from the cloud came the voice saying: Matthew 3:17, “This is my beloved Son, with whom I am well pleased.”
 Mark 1:11 “You are my beloved Son; with you, I am well pleased.”; Luke 9:35 This is my Son, my Chosen One; listen to him!”
-Is this not be enough having proclaimed that Jesus is the son of God?
+Is this not enough, having proclaimed that Jesus is the Son of God?

 In Matthew 17:5— while he was still speaking, a bright cloud covered them, and a voice from the cloud said, “This is my Son, whom I love; with him, I am well pleased.
 Listen to him!”

-Yet already, as the New Testament itself clearly acknowledges, a rift was beginning to emerge as a result of the speed with which thought about Jesus was developing.
+Yet already, as the New Testament acknowledges, a rift was beginning to emerge due to the speed with which thoughts about Jesus were developing.
 It is the rift between the first generation of Christians—the Jewish Christians—and the rapidly growing Gentile church spread by Paul.

 The Jewish Christians, led by James and Peter, saw Jesus remained fully human like themselves.
 He fulfilled the role of the Messiah but was not himself divine.
 The Jewish Christians rejected the Virgin Birth and the doctrine of the Incarnation.
-The early Jewish Christian led by James has different thinking and views about Jesus.
-The group was kicked out of Jerusalem the center of their contacts to other believers by the Roman authorities.
-If Paul has something do with it, nobody knows.
+The early Jewish Christians led by James had different thinking and views about Jesus.
+The Roman authorities kicked the group out of Jerusalem, the center of their contact with other believers.
+If Paul has something to do with it, nobody knows.

-They were rejected by the Jews because of their faithfulness to Jesus and they were not welcome anymore then followed by the Gentile rejection and accused them of heresy.
-After being expelled from Jerusalem, rejected by the Jews, and finally by the Gentiles; nobody hears from them anymore.
+The Jews rejected them because of their faithfulness to Jesus, and they were not welcome anymore then followed by the Gentile rejection and accused them of heresy.
+So then, after being expelled from Jerusalem, rejected by the Jews, and finally, by the Gentiles, nobody hears from them anymore.

-It was the Gentile Christianity or Gentile church shaped by Paul which became some form of Christianity.
+It was Gentile Christianity or Gentile church, shaped by Paul, which became some form of Christianity.
 The Gentile Christians increasingly saw Jesus through Paul’s view and the Greek followers’ eyes.
-Paul successfully established the Gentile church with his teaching while at that time the Jewish church led by the Apostles have no match with Paul handling the mind of the believers.
+Paul successfully established the Gentile church with his teaching, while at that time, the Jewish church led by the Apostles had no match with Paul handling the mind of the believers.

-The gentile mind had no trouble with regarding Jesus as divine.
+The gentile mind had no trouble regarding Jesus as divine.
 They saw him as the Son of God—the only Son of God.
-Paul’s disciple is not much about the coming of the Messiah as the Jews had.
+Paul’s disciple is not known as much about the coming of the Messiah as the Jews did.
 The word Christ (Christos) has been attached to Jesus and became part of his name, Jesus Christ, or just Christ.
 The Gnostic Christians say that Jesus only appeared to be a man but was wholly God since the beginning of time.

 Part V The Chosen